atrivialhero/atrivialhero.github.io/love.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;These are random, possibly under the radar visits I made on my roadtrip that I would recommend to all travelers out there.

 ***The Pacific Coast Highway***
-If you are traveling through any of the states along the Pacific Ocean, it is well worth it to take a strecth fo the Pacific Coast Highway, or the PCH for short.
+If you are traveling through any of the states along the Pacific Ocean, it is well worth it to take a strecth of the Pacific Coast Highway, or the PCH for short.
 It will add time to your travel, but it will also add beauty and wonder.
 This road traces the coast so you are driving right along the water, winding around cliffs and through redwood forests.
 Stop at Big Sur and look out at the horizon to feel the vastness of our world. <a href="http://www.pacific-coast-highway-travel.com" target="_blank">More information here</a>.

 ***Powell's Books***
 This huge bookstore in downtown Portland is an avid reader's wet dream.
 An entire city block and multiple stories weave through every genre of book imaginable.
 Learn all about the magic <a href="http://www.powells.com" target="_blank">here</a>.